matharchod/Twitolu/README.md

 #### buildTweets()

+Twitolu uses JSON to create a set of "tiles".
+Tiles allow me to manipulate each tweet seperately or in groups.
+Each tile contains:
+* a tweet
+* its category (or `tag`)
+* a link to mark it as a Favorite
+* a Send link to share it as an email
+* the URL contained in the tweet
+* a link that takes the user back to the top of the page (for mobile users)

 * Each tweet is transformed into a tile
-* Tiles allow me to manipulate each tweet seperately or in groups
 * Group several tiles as Favorites
 * Send the content of each tile as an email
 * Send a group of Favorites as a single email